kevin-q2/Metric-Voting/README.md

 9. A greedy Monroe approximation algorithm
 10. Two multi-winner extensions of Plurality Veto [3]
 11. Expanding Approvals [4]
-12. Multiple ariations on multi-winner Random Dictator
+12. Multiple variations on multi-winner Random Dictator

 ## Getting Started
 This repository is written in python and uses poetry to manage its dependencies.